 - Your interactions with search results, including which results you click

-- Ads you respond to by clicking the ad itself or completing a transaction on the advertiser’s site
+- Ads you respond to by clicking the ad itself or buying something on the advertiser’s site

 - Your IP address

 - Your browser type and language

 - Results that are returned, including results from information on your device (like recent apps or contact names you searched for) and search results from other Google products